-Ah Fall, as I said in my Fall TBR post I love it.
-And this week’s theme for Top Ten Tuesday is all about fall.
-I’ve chosen the book covers that radiate those Fall vibes.
+Ah, Fall!
+We chose the book covers that radiate those Fall vibes.
 For me, Fall is synonymous with all things mysterious and magical but not scary.
-I am a total wimp, I like the fluffy, Disney if you will side of Fall and Halloween.
-Some of the books I’ve chosen I have read but some I chose just because the cover gave me those Fall vibes, here we go.
+I am a total wimp; I like the fluffy Disney side of Fall and Halloween.
+I have read some of the books I’ve chosen, but I chose just because the cover gave me those Fall vibes.
+Here we go.

 Empire of Wild by Cherie Dimaline